techmahedy/zunoo/README.md

 <a name="section-1"></a>

 ## About
-MII, A basic PHP MVC framework design in a way that you feel like you are working in a Laravel application.
-In this framework you will get all the basic features of a web application needs like routing, middleware, dependency injection, eloquent relationship, model, blade template engine and interface injection and many mores.
-Test it and if you like, please give a star to it.
+MII, A basic PHP MVC framework designed in a way that you feel like you are working in a Laravel application.
+In this framework, you will get all the basic features of a web application like routing, middleware, dependency injection, eloquent relationship, model, blade template engine interface injection, and many more.
+Test it and if you like, please give it a star.
 <a name="section-14"></a>

 ## How to Install
-We can easily setup and install this application with some few steps.
-Before using this application, minimum `PHP 8.1` version is needed.
+We can easily set up and install this application with a few steps.
+Before using this application, a minimum `PHP 8.1` version is needed.
 - Step 1: `git clone https://github.com/techmahedy/mi.git` or download this application
-- Step 2: Go to project directory with this command `cd mi` and run `composer update`
+- Step 2: Go to the project directory with this command `cd mi` and run `composer update`
 - Step 3: Copy `.env.example` to `.env`
 - Step 4: Start the development server by running this command `php -S localhost:8000`

 <a name="section-2"></a>

 ## Define Route
-To define route, navigate to this file and update
+To define the route, navigate to this file and update
 ### `routes/web.php`
 ```php